-Do you have any idea how many of your patients have missed their annual exams this year?
+Do you have any idea how many of your patients have missed their annual exams this year and have expiring benefits?
 What about the ones who needed follow-up care, but never actually scheduled the appointments?
 Or the ones who put off non urgent care?
 How about the no-shows?

 While 2020 was an anomaly, thanks to a worldwide pandemic that had everyone skipping annual exams, checkups, and nonemergency treatments, recent studies indicate that the average no-show rate is still something every practice should be concerned about.
 Depending on the type of healthcare setting, patient no-show rates range from 12% to 80%.
 As an orthopedics, vision, dental, or other wellness provider, those stats should disturb you, especially as the end of the year rapidly approaches.